 We met Andrew Ehrenzeller at Open Skies Festival in Holland (2017) when he was leading worship there.
 Andrew is a really warm and open man of God, whose heart is to lead people to the heart of the Father.
 His lyrics are deep and his music is strong and compelling.
-We asked Andrew a few questions about his experiences with drummers and we hope you enjoy his input and advice!
+We asked Andrew a few questions about his experience with drummers and we hope you enjoy his input and advice!

 How can a drummer serve you best musically?